 Bedroll and Breakfast

 Looking to get a bit wilder?
 Wilderness Trails’ signature adventure is the Bedroll and Breakfast ride.
-You’ll leisurely ride to a fully equipped campsite in the Teton Wilderness Area where canvas tents furnished with bunk beds, mattresses, sleeping bags and pillows await.
+You’ll stay in a fully equipped campsite in the Teton Wilderness Area where canvas tents furnished with beds, mattresses, sleeping bags and pillows await.
+From camp, you can enjoy a leisurely trail ride.
 Gather around the campfire for a Western cookout in the evening and a country-style breakfast the next morning including eggs, pancakes, breakfast meats, coffee and juice.
 An outhouse and shower tent with propane-heated water are available on-site as well.

 Wilderness Trails also offers longer pack trips into Yellowstone for those looking for a backcountry camping experience.
 Two-to-10-day trips are available.
 You’ll experience parts of the park, such as Heart Lake, only accessible to those journeying via foot or horse.